SilverMight/parallel-noise-reduction/BUILDING.md

 ## Build

 ### Installing dependencies
-For a list of dependencies, please refer to [conanfile.py](conanfile.py).

 If it is your first time using Conan, first install [Conan2](https://docs.conan.io/2/installation.html).

 You may need to make Conan to generate a profile: